 Geometrical tolerances are specified in Annex B of BS EN 1090-2.
 Tolerances are grouped three distinct categories:

 - Essential tolerances.
 These are the limits of permissible deviation for the mechanical resistance and stability of the structure and are used to support conformity assessment to BS EN 1090-1.

 - Functional tolerances.
 These are the limits of permissible deviation for fit-up and appearance.
 Two classes of deviation are given, class 1 being the less onerous and is the default for routine fabrication.
 Class 2 requires more expensive and special measures through fabrication and erection.

-The values of the permitted deviations for essential manufacturing tolerances are given in tables BS EN 1090-2 D.1.1 through to D.1.10.
-Essential erection tolerances are given in Tables D.11 to D.15 for building steelwork.
-Functional tolerances are given in Tables D.2.1 through to D.2.28.
-As an alternative to the functional tolerances in Annex D, BS EN 1090-2 does allow the use of BS EN ISO 13920; this is more likely to be used in cases of heavily welded structures where distortion from welding is the dominant factor in determining the dimensions and shape.
+The values of the permitted deviations for both essential and functional manufacturing tolerances are given in tables BS EN 1090-2 B.1 through to B.14.
+Essential and functional erection tolerances are given in Tables B.15 to B.25.
+As an alternative to the functional tolerances in Annex B, BS EN 1090-2 does allow the use of BS EN ISO 13920; this is more likely to be used in cases of heavily welded structures where distortion from welding is the dominant factor in determining the dimensions and shape.
 That standard specifies general tolerances for linear and angular dimensions and for shape and position of welded structures.